Home » 21 Day New Zealand Self Drive Tour Packages »

 Driving time Bay of Islands to Auckland 219 km / 136 miles, 3 hours

 Journey back to Auckland and relax in the city for the afternoon.
-You might like to join the crew and enjoy an America’s Cup sailing trip, a must-do experience where you get a chance to spend 2 hours out on the harbour on an actual America’s Cup yacht!
+You might like to join the crew and enjoy an America’s Cup sailing trip, a must-do experience where you get a chance to spend two hours out on the harbour on an actual America’s Cup yacht!

 This evening, if you would like to dine with a spectacular view, you might like to visit the Sky Tower.
 You are spoilt for choice with three restaurants and cafés up the Sky Tower, including the Orbit 360 degree dining revolving restaurant; The Sugar Club, which is superbly chic and elegant; or the Sky Café, where you can relax with a coffee, cheese board or ice cream.
 You will have the opportunity to view the city from 328 metres high above street level and take in the beautiful views, up to 80 kilometres in every direction.
 Spot the key landmarks, including a number of volcanoes and historical locations within the greater Auckland area.